VerifyTests/Verify/docs/scrubbers.md

  * Class: As a class level 'VerifySettings' field then re-used at the method level.
  * Global: Will run for test methods on all tests.

-Global scrubbers should be defined only once at appdomain startup.
-In this example the scrubber is configured using the [Global Setup](https://github.com/SimonCropp/XunitContext#global-setup) of [XunitContext](https://github.com/SimonCropp/XunitContext).
-It could also be configured using a [Module Initializer](https://github.com/Fody/ModuleInit).

 ### xUnit